OpenEvalProject/evals/manuscripts/elife-104493/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00a2xv884 College of Animal Sciences, Zhejiang University Hangzhou China
+1. College of Animal Sciences, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))

 † Corresponding author

 ## Abstract

-Certain strains of a bacterium found in the gut of some animals, Lactobacillus plantarum , are able to counter hyperuricemia, a condition caused by high levels of uric acid in the blood.
+Certain strains of a bacterium found in the gut of some animals, Lactobacillus plantarum, are able to counter hyperuricemia, a condition caused by high levels of uric acid in the blood.